ArtemJustArtem/MLE_basic_example/README.md

 This command has some arguments that can be used to tune the model:

 ```
---hidden_neurons          # Number of neurons in each hidden layer (integers separated by dashes)
+--hidden_neurons          # Number of neurons in each hidden layer (integers separated by dashes, e.g. 8-4)
 --batch_size              # Batch size used during training
 --epochs                  # Number of epochs used during training
 --verbose_interval        # Interval between each epoch log (where -1 means no epoch log at all)